Jail and Inmate Search in Connecticut

 CT is one of the six states that use a unified system integrating both the jails and prisons.
 The other five states are Alaska, Delaware, Hawaii, Rhode Island, and Vermont.
 The state's current inmate population is 14,957 inmates.
 5,336 staff members manage and maintain the prison fa-cilities in 8 different counties.
 The state operates on a budget of $608,000,000 for the year.
 CT holds not only convicted criminals but also those awaiting trial.
 CT uses a system of Risk Reduction Earned Credits that may help some inmates reduce their time and get released faster.

 Table of Contents

-What are Connecticut Jail Records?
+What are CT Jail Records?

 Creating Public Jail Records

 All different law enforcement agencies start the process of creating jail records from the time of arrest, charges filed, court appearance and sentencing.
 From there the prison takes over, and any events that occur including visiting, checkups, altercations or other actions get recorded in the inmate's permanent file.
-Connecticut jail records are updated whenever changes occur, and staff at the Department of Corrections updates them daily.
+Connecticut inmate search records are updated whenever changes occur, and staff at the Department of Corrections updates them daily.
 Each new offense committed while incarcerated gets added to the record.
-Much of what is contained with these files is public record.
+Much of what is contained with these files are public record.